Do I Need a Soil Test for Removing Construction Waste?

 • Failure to test waste to properly classify it may be treated as criminal negligence and punished as such.

-Who is Responsible for Doing a Soil Test? - Government legislation states that it is the legal responsibility of the waste producer to ensure a soil test is done for removing construction waste.
+Who's responsible for ensuring a soil test is conducted? - Government legislation states that it is the legal responsibility of the waste producer to ensure a soil test is carried out for removal and disposal of construction waste.
 It is considered part of your 'Duty of Care'.
 However, this is not always a simple process and the correct knowledge and credentials are essential in order to make sure you comply with the relevant regulations and avoid potential penalties.
-Luckily you don't have to carry out these soil tests yourself as we can work on your behalf to ensure the proper and legal disposal of your construction waste and save you time and money on your constuction project.
+Luckily you don't have to carry out these soil tests yourself as we can work on your behalf to ensure the proper and legal disposal of your construction waste and save you time and money on your construction project.